Amid brewing regional tensions, Israel begins vaccinating 700 Jordanian workers

 The tensions have returned the Temple Mount, an elevated esplanade in East Jerusalem’s Old City that has for decades served as a flashpoint in the Israeli-Palestinian crisis, to the foreground.
 The site — which houses the al-Aqsa mosque, the third most sacred site in Islam, and the Temple Mount, the most sacred site in Judaism — has frequently been called a “tinderbox” by Jordan’s Abdullah.

-Jordan has long expressed concern that that an uptick in Israeli-Palestinian violence at the holy site could spill over into the entire region, and result in a “massive wave of Palestinian refugees — a nightmare for Jordan,” said Asher Susser, a senior fellow at the Moshe Dayan Center for Middle Eastern and African Studies.
+Jordan has long expressed concern that an uptick in Israeli-Palestinian violence at the holy site could spill over into the entire region, and result in a “massive wave of Palestinian refugees — a nightmare for Jordan,” said Asher Susser, a senior fellow at the Moshe Dayan Center for Middle Eastern and African Studies.

 Under the 1994 Israeli-Jordanian peace deal, Jordan retains official guardianship of Islamic and Christian sacred sites in East Jerusalem.
 But with what many activists say is the tacit agreement of the Israeli government, far-right Israelis have increasingly called Israeli “sovereignty” over the holy site in a development that observers say cause the conflict to spill into the region.